StanfordAHA/garnet/README.md

 [![Build Status](https://travis-ci.com/StanfordAHA/garnet.svg?branch=master)](https://travis-ci.com/StanfordAHA/garnet)
 [![codecov](https://codecov.io/gh/stanfordaha/garnet/branch/master/graph/badge.svg?token=9XcZmGqxyt)](https://codecov.io/gh/stanfordaha/garnet)

-The main purpose of this repo is to investigate and experiment with implementing our CGRA using new generator infrastructure.
-You will find in this repo: the original Genesis2 source for top level modules, functional models, and testing infrastructure.
+This repo lets you investigate and experiment with implementing our CGRA using new generator infrastructure.
+Here you will find: original Genesis2 source for top level modules, functional models, and testing infrastructure.
 Also, you will find common generator patterns abstracted away to make designing, testing, and programming the CGRA faster.

 # Usage

 Once garnet is installed, you can build e.g. a 2x2 CGRA simply by doing
 ```
 $ python garnet.py --help
-$ python garnet.py --width 2 --height 2
+$ python garnet.py --width 4 --height 2
 ```
 For installation instructions, read on.